-I watched a little of Richard Lester's 1974 The Three Musketeers the other evening, and it proved to be a powerful cinematic madeleine for me.
+I watched a little of Richard Lester's 1974 The Three Musketeers the other evening for the fourth or fifth time, and it proved to be a powerful cinematic madeleine for me.

 There’s nothing quite like a teenage passion, especially when it’s the discovery of a book or a film that recognizes your own DNA.
 The passion that made my heart sing at that simpler time in my life was the world of Athos, Porthos, Aramis, and D’Artagnan.